Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 Sparky is the home and infrastructure assistant.
 It has 16 skills covering everything from controlling Sonos speakers and RYSE window shades to querying OPNsense firewall rules and managing Unraid containers.
 It runs on Claude Sonnet 4.6 for a balance of speed and capability, and has a heartbeat that triggers every 30 minutes during waking hours (8am–11pm) for proactive monitoring.

 Dev is the software development agent.
-It runs on Claude Opus 4.6 for maximum reasoning capability and has skills for autonomous coding loops (clone, build, test, lint, ship), project bootstrapping, and GitHub integration.
+It runs on Claude Opus 4.6 for maximum reasoning capability and has 9 skills covering autonomous coding loops (dev-loop), project bootstrapping, Excalidraw diagram generation, knowledge graph access, GitHub integration, and Vault secrets management.
 Sandbox is completely off — it has full read, write, edit, and exec access to its workspace.

 The Skill System

 Skills are markdown files (SKILL.md) that teach agents how to use specific tools.
-Some examples from Sparky’s 16 skills:
+Sparky’s 16 workspace skills:

 - homelab-bridge: Proxies requests to the Agent-API for infrastructure/HA/GitHub operations